EduardoR99/React-calculator/README.md

 # React-Calculator

-this project was made entirely with React JS framework and MUI system, with the objective to made a calculator inspired in IOS calculator.
+this project was made entirely with React JS framework and MUI system, with the objective to made a calculator inspired by IOS calculator.

 [Click Here](https://react-calculator-edr.netlify.app) to go